TheEngineerhub/staticit/README.md

 SSG is relatively simple and a good alternative.
 Some frameworks have this feature out of the box some don't, some are bloated and you may want a simpler solution. **Here comes the Staticit!**

 Staticit is a improved version of a small library called [react-spa-prerender](https://github.com/sPavl0v/react-spa-prenderer).
-Under the hood it uses [sifrr](https://sifrr.github.io/sifrr/#/) and [puppeteer](https://github.com/puppeteer/puppeteer) to generate static files.
+Under the hood it uses [express](https://expressjs.com/) and [puppeteer](https://github.com/puppeteer/puppeteer) to generate static files.

 Since it's standalone it will work with any build tool and any front-end framework that supports routing.

 > How it works?

-- Serves the web application from build directory with **sifrr**.
+- Serves the web application from build directory with **express**.
 - Renders & generates desired routes with **puppeteer**.
 - Reformats all generated HTML files with **prettier** so they'll be pretty 🥰.